selimslab/selimslab.github.io/HOME/_PRACTICAL-SKILLS/business/how-to-gain-wealth.md

 Arm yourself with specific knowledge, accountability, and leverage.

-Specific knowledge is found by pursuing your genuine curiosity and passion rather than whatever is hot right now.
+Specific knowledge is the result of pursuing your genuine curiosity

 Embrace accountability, and take business risks under your own name.
 Society will reward you with responsibility, equity, and leverage.

-Fortunes require leverage.
-Business leverage comes from capital, people, and products with no marginal cost of replication (code and media).
+Fortunes need leverage.
+Business leverage comes from 3 things, capital, people, and products with no marginal cost of replication (code and media).

 ---